 promote communitywide commitment to the goals of ending all homelessness through strategies aligned with Opening Doors, the Federal Strategic Plan To Prevent and End Homelessness, adopted by the Inter-Agency Council on Homelessness and amended in FY2015.
 The goals are:

-Prevent and end homelessness among Veterans in 2015;
+Prevent and end homelessness among Veterans;

-Finish the job of ending chronic homelessness in 2017;
+Finish the job of ending chronic homelessness;

-Prevent and end homelessness for families, youth, and children in 2020;
+Prevent and end homelessness for families, youth, and children;

 Set a path to end all types of homelessness.